 A sequel called Shantae: Risky's Revenge was released on Nintendo's DSiWare service for the Nintendo DSi on October 4, 2010.
 This time around, Risky has her sights set on a magic lamp recently unearthed by Mimic.
 Despite failing to prevent its theft and getting fired as the town's guardian genie, Shantae vows to recover the magic seals on the lamp and prevent Risky from using it herself.(Trailer here, soundtrack trailer here) In early September 2011, WayForward released a teaser e-mail implying that a Shantae title would soon be released on iOS devices, which was later revealed to be a port of Risky's Revenge.
 A Steam release of Risky's Revenge for PC was released on July 15th, 2014.

-Shantae and the Pirate's Curse, a direct sequel set for a October 2014 release date, starts off with Shantae adjusting to her new lifestyle when Risky reappears.
-Due to the events of Risky's Revenge, 30 of Risky's Tinkerbats have gained magical powers, overthrew Risky and plan to resurrect her former mentor, the Pirate Master.
-As per usual in situations like this, Shantae and Risky must join forces and defeat the Tinkerbats to prevent this from happening.
+Shantae and the Pirate's Curse, a direct sequel released October 23, 2014, starts off with Shantae adjusting to her new lifestyle when Risky reappears.
+Due to the events of Risky's Revenge, 20 of Risky's Tinkerbats have gained magical powers turning into Cacklebats, overthrew Risky and plan to resurrect her former mentor, the Pirate Master.
+As per usual in situations like this, Shantae and Risky must join forces and defeat the Cacklebats to prevent this from happening.
 An International Co Production with Inti Creates.
-The game will be released for both the Nintendo 3DS and Wii U.
+The game was released for both the Nintendo 3DS and Wii U.

 Bottomless Pits: All.
 Frigging.
 Over.
 Interestingly, the Float Muffin item actually renders them harmless to you for a short period of time—and you actually need to use it in one place to cross a long, un-crossable Bottomless Pit to reach a Heart Container.
 In Risky's Revenge, they conveniently emit skulls with crossbones.